rahkaf/axpect_sms/README.md

 - **Check Attendance:** Employees can view their attendance records to stay on top of their work hours.

+- **Live GPS Map:** View their own location and their manager's location on an interactive map for transparency and coordination.

 - **Access Salary Information:** Check salary details for transparency and financial planning.

 - **Request Leave:** Submit leave requests to the CEO, ensuring seamless time-off management.

 - **Connect with CEO:** Employees can provide feedback and share important concerns with the CEO, fostering a culture of open communication.

+## Live GPS Map Feature

+🗺️ **NEW: Real-Time Location Tracking**

+The Live GPS Map feature provides real-time visibility of staff locations across the organization:

+### Key Features:
+- **Interactive Map:** Built with Leaflet.js and OpenStreetMap (no API key required)
+- **Role-Based Visibility:**
+  - CEOs see all signed-in users company-wide
+  - Managers see their direct reports plus themselves
+  - Employees see only themselves and their manager
+- **Color-Coded Markers:**
+  - 🔴 Red: CEO
+  - 🟡 Yellow: Manager
+  - 🟢 Green: Employee
+- **Real-Time Updates:** Map refreshes every 30 seconds automatically
+- **Detailed Information:** Click markers to see check-in time and last seen timestamp
+- **Mobile Responsive:** Works seamlessly on desktop and mobile devices

+### Security & Privacy:
+- Only authenticated users can access the map
+- GPS data is filtered based on user roles and permissions
+- Users must be signed in and have GPS attendance data to appear on the map
+- Coordinates are validated to prevent invalid markers

 ## Screenshots